roaaghm/DataScience/Project 1/README.md

 # Data Scientist Nanodegree
-In this repository you'll find all the projects I've done in the (Data Scientist Nanodegree) program on Udacity.
+In this folder you'll find project 1 detailed implmentation.

 # First Project: Write a Data Science Blog Post
 In this project, I used Netflix dataset to explore...

-# Second Project:

-# Third Project:

-# Fourth Project: